adrianbparra/game-of-life/README.md

 ## Stretch Goals

 * Implement 2+ additional custom features, above
-* Deploy your app to a hosting service or, for iOS, to TestFlight (or the App Store!).
-Web devs can see [more deployment info here](resources/web/deployment).
+* Deploy your app to a hosting service
 * Write a how-to guide or blog post that walks readers through the work you did to implement your project
 * Expand your simulation into the third dimension.
 Google `3D Conways